 Tutors are led by Key Stage Leaders, who are responsible for overseeing the well-being and support of their students as they move through the Key Stage, getting to know the students well and building good relationships with families.
 The Key Stage 3 Lead (Miss Prys-Owen) supports students as they settle into Year 7 and then through to the end of Year 9 before students begin GCSE courses in years 10 and 11 (Key Stage 4).
 Assistant Key Stage 3 Lead (Miss Hunter) also works with students from Years 7-9.
 The Key Stage 4 Lead (Mrs Cutler) supports students’ transition to new courses to ensure that students are able to be successful at GCSE and beyond. .

 Other Pastoral Support

 At Queen’s Park High we are very fortunate to have an amazing pastoral team that are non-teaching members of staff who may work with students who need additional support.
 This means that there is a comprehensive team on hand to welcome, support and monitor students.

-- Mrs Williams - SENCO and Safeguarding Lead.
+- Mrs S Williams - SENCO and Safeguarding Lead.

-- Mrs Harris - Deputy Safeguarding Lead & Pastoral Support Manager for Wellbeing
+- Miss Byrne - Deputy Safeguarding Lead & Pastoral Support Manager for Wellbeing

 - Miss Rigby & Mrs Anthony - Pastoral Support Managers for Behaviour.
 Referrals into this support is managed through Key Stage Leaders and Mrs Williams the Inclusion Lead.